A Tight Bound of Hard Thresholding: Introduction

 In this work, we make three contributions: \begin{enumerate} \item We examine the tightness of~\eqref{eq:old} that has been used for a decade in the literature and show that the equality therein will never be attained.
 We then improve this bound and quantitatively characterize that the deviation is inversely proportional to the value of $\sqrt{k}$.
-Our bound is tight, in the sense that the equality we build can be attained for specific signals, hence it cannot be improved if no additional information is available.
-Our bound is universal in that it holds for all choices of $k$-sparse signals $\ba$ and for general signals $\bb$.
+Our bound is tight, in the sense that the equality we build can be attained for specific signals, hence cannot be improved if no additional information is available.
+Our bound is universal in the sense that it holds for all choices of $k$-sparse signals $\bx$ and for general signals $\bb$.

-\item Owing to the tight estimate, we demonstrate how the RIP~(or RIP-like) condition required by a wide range of hard thresholding based algorithms can be relaxed.
-In the context of compressed sensing, this means in essence, many more kinds of sensing matrices or fewer measurements can be utilized for data acquisition.
+\item Owing to the tight estimate, we demonstrate how the RIP~(or RIP-like) condition assumed by a wide range of hard thresholding based algorithms can be relaxed.
+In the context of compressed sensing, it means that in essence, many more kinds of sensing matrices or fewer measurements can be utilized for data acquisition.
 For machine learning, it suggests that existing algorithms are capable of handling more difficult statistical models.

-\item Finally, we present a novel algorithm which applies hard thresholding in large-scale setting and we prove its convergence to a global optimum with a geometric rate.
+\item Finally, we present an computationally efficient algorithm that applies hard thresholding in large-scale setting and we prove its linear convergence to a global optimum up to the statistical precision of the problem.
+We also prove that with sufficient samples, our algorithm identifies the true parameter for prevalent statistical models.
 Returning to~\eqref{eq:old}, our analysis shows that only when the deviation is controlled below the multiple of $1.15$ can such an algorithm succeed.
-This immediately implies that the conventional bound~\eqref{eq:old} is not applicable in this challenging scenario. \end{enumerate}
+This immediately implies that the conventional bound~\eqref{eq:old} is not applicable in the challenging scenario. \end{enumerate}